iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Outcome percentage and distribution by `previous`](../figures/2_13_Previous.png)

 ### `poutcome`
 This is the feature that reports the outcomes of the previous campaign.
 Over 35,000 observations have missing values, as presented below.
-However, when combining this featuring with Pdays and Previous, there seem to be some contradictions.
+However, when combining this featuring with `pdays` and `previous`, there seem to be some contradictions.

 ![`poutcome` distribution](../figures/2_14_Poutcome.png)

- Missing values in Pdays mean that the clients were not previously contacted and therefore should not have values in Poutcome.
-But Poutcome has fewer missing values than Pdays does, as seen in the second graph below.
-We print out the 4110 rows where clients have not been contacted but have Poutcome values and see how many times they have been contacted before.
+ Missing values in `pdays` mean that the clients were not previously contacted and therefore should not have values in `poutcome`.
+But `poutcome` has fewer missing values than `pdays` does, as seen in the second graph below.
+We print out the 4110 rows where clients have not been contacted but have `poutcome` values and see how many times they have been contacted before.
 The results suggest that maybe these clients have been actually contacted, but it was more than 30 days ago, thus the contact date was not recorded.

 ![`pdays` and `poutcome`](../figures/2_14_Pdays+Previous.png)